-The beauty of Rhodes is that it not only has a fascinating mix of culture and history, but it also has more beaches than you could shake an ice-cream cone at.
-From craggy bays and calm lagoons to silky swathes and remote hideaways, the coastline is diverse and dramatic.
-Whether you’re a surfer or a sunseeker, here’s our roundup of the seven best beaches in Rhodes so you can start looking for your hotel.
+The beauty of Rhodes is that it not only boasts a fascinating mix of culture and history, but it also has more beaches than you could shake an ice-cream cone at.
+From craggy bays and calm lagoons to silky swathes and remote hideaways, its coastline is as diverse as it is dramatic.
+Whether you’re a surfer or a sunseeker, here’s our roundup of the best beaches in Rhodes to visit as part of your next villa holiday.

 Best for water-sports: Prasonísi Beach

 Hugging the southern tip of the island, Prasonísi is one of the best beaches in Rhodes for windsurfing, if not the whole of Europe.
 The reason for its epic swell: a sandspit straddling the point at which the Aegean and Mediterranean seas collide.
 The head-high waves on the Aegean side create excellent conditions for experienced windsurfers and kitesurfers, while the calmer Mediterranean side is suitable for beginners.
 A handful of beachfront outlets offer lessons; try Prasonísi Center.